arunsh/CleaningData/CodeBook.md

 Then in the last it will create a tidy data set with the average of each variable for each activity and each subject.
 Here we are having 6 different activites and there are 30 different subjects.
 So our result tidy data set will have 180 records with mean of all the columns(mean and std ones).

-Then it will same this tidy data set into a text file tidy_data.txt
+Then it will save this tidy data set into a text file tidy_data.txt